Ohio Court Records

 Do Sealed Records Show up in Ohio Background Checks?

-No. Once the order of expungement or record sealing has been signed; the conviction will be missing on the rap sheet.
+No. Once the order of expungement or record sealing has been signed, the conviction will be missing from the rap sheet.
 According to the restoration of rights statute in Ohio, the sealed offense will be treated as if it never occurred.
-Hence, the online and paper forms of the records will be filed in a unique but secured place.
+Hence, the online and paper forms of the records will be filed in a unique but secure place.
 Nonetheless, the records are still in existence but concealed from the public.

 Who Can See Sealed Criminal Records in Ohio